nilg-ai/dssgsummit2020-challenge/README.md

 The winning team of this competition will be given a 300€ Amazon gift card, split by the number of members of the team.

 Any further questions, you may direct them to us on the Slack channel or by creating a Github Issue.

+## Legal

+All code should be open source, in a public Github repository.

+The evaluation will be conducted by an external party (to be announced).
+Juries will report any conflict of interest.